maltezfaria/DataFlowTasks.jl/docs/src/examples.md

 # [Examples](@id examples-section)

-TODO:
-- add a description of the examples and more hardware info
-- mention the effects of `tilesize` ahd `capacity` on the results of tiled factorization
-- compare 'fork-join' approach to `HLU` to dataflow approach

 ## Tiled Matrix
-!!!!!!!!
-PseudoTiledMatrix in DataFlowTasks ? !!!!!!!!!!!

 A lot of DataFlowTasks' usage concerns tiled matrix.
 We will use in some of the below examples the `PseudoTiledMatrix` data structure.
 It acts like a tiled view of the matrix, where `A[ti,tj]` gives a view of the tile `(ti,tj)`.